 Tell your customers how a percentage of each order goes towards buying books and other scholastic materials for disadvantaged students.

-How Does Your Business Look?
+How Does Your eCommerce Business Look?

 People are very visual and they like to see good-looking things.
 How many things have you seen looking only one way?
 TVs, bed posts, water taps, cars, houses, etc. Your business is no exception.

-Find out all the things that people quickly see when they interact with your business.
+Find out all the things people quickly see when interacting with your business.
 Your website, product packaging, staff uniforms, business cards, posters, and other media all matter.
 Choose a captivating logo.
 Ask yourself why the Apple logo has a bite in the apple.
 Were they trying to say it’s an apple you’ll like?
 Do other drawings of a basic Apple shape get your attention as much?
 Pick your fonts and colors carefully.

 Debutify offers a fantastic default look out of the box so that your brand looks professional with minimal effort.
 Its easy plug-and-play setup requires no coding from your end.